v0.2

 Every command at a glance.

-Six commands.
+Seven commands.
 That's the entire CLI.
 Click a tab to see what each one does.

 Don't write rules from scratch.